Skip to main content

 Note

 Data availability varies depending on the type of account you are using.
+These are:

 • In a production account, certain attributes may be restricted by GDPR regulations or subject to specific legislation.
 In such cases, you must apply for additional authorisation.

-For additional information, contact us.
+For additional information, contact the Signicat onboarding team.

-Subject ID
+Subject ID and logins

 For an overview of all attributes and claims for each itsme® service, read the Attributes reference documentation.